 THE CASH RAILWAY WEBSITE

-Including the states of Alabama, Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and West Virginia
+Including the states of Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee

 ALBEMARLE, N.C.
 Hardware store.
 "I had a job making change in the old hardware store building.
 They had pneumatic tubes that went from the cash registers back to the central office where they kept all the money."
 University of Maryland, School of Public Policy website

 ALEXANDRIA, La.
 Central Hardware Co.
 "A Lamson cable system connects the cashier's office with all parts of the store."
 Southern Hardware and Implement Journal, 1 Feb.
 1922, p.
 32

 ASHEVILLE, N.C.
 Fains dept. store, 15 Biltmore Ave.
 "The store used pneumatic tubes to send the money and sales slips to the second floor."
 Closed 1996.
 Univ.
 N. Carolina Oral Hist.
 Register

 ASHEVILLE, N.C.
 McGraw (dry goods), 18 Patton Ave.
 "One of the few Lamson electric cash carriers to be established in the south has just been placed in ..
 McGraw Dry Goods Co."
 Asheville Citizen, 15 Apr.
 1914, p.9

 ATHENS, Ga.
 Michael Bros.
 Pneumatic tube system with automatic central station.
 Lamson advertisements in Credit World, vol. 10, no. 5, 1922, p.2 with photograph and Dry Goods Review, Dec.
 1921, p.
 103

 ATLANTA, Ga.
 George Muse.
 Pneumatic tube system with automatic central station.
 Lamson advertisement in Credit World, vol. 10, no.5, 1922, p.2 with photograph